 Cross-border commuters who only have French health insurance, have not applied for exemption from the Swiss insurance obligation and would like to remain insured in France:

-If you do not submit an application for exemption to the responsible cantonal office (using form Choix du système) by 30 September 2017, it will automatically assign you to a Swiss health insurer.
-Please contact this office if you have any further questions.
+If you do not apply to the relevant cantonal office for an exemption by 30 September 2017 (using the Choix du système form), they will allocate you to a Swiss health insurer from which you are obliged to take out health insurance.
+Please contact this office should you have any further questions.

 As soon as we have more details, we will provide you with further information.
-In the meantime, we are making every effort to meet your expectations.
-Thank you for understanding that it may take a little longer for us to process enquiries owing to this exceptional situation.
+In the meantime, we are working to meet your expectations.
+We ask that you please be patient as processing exceptional requests such as this one may take some time.

 Who is classified as a cross-border commuter?